albarkeo/auto-question-formatter/README.md

 ---

 ## Preformatting Requirements
-Add a "---" or "+++" between each question, or have each question numbered sequentially (v1.54+) '1. , 2. , 3.' etc
+Add "+++" or "---" between each question, or have each question numbered sequentially (v1.54+) '1. , 2. , 3.' etc

-## Example of Accepted Inputs
-Use the following sample inputs as a test in the text-only version (v1.51) here (https://go.dev/play/p/FTMU7afwqd-) or with the latest version of the program.
+## How to Use

 Online version (limited):
 1. Copy in Questions
 2. Press run
 3. Copy the output to Excel or equivalent
 4. Use Text to Columns in Excel with commas as the delimiter
+5. Save as a UTF-8 .csv file

-Local version (v1.55)
+Local version (v1.55+):
 1. Download the .exe
 2. Install and run
 3. Follow the text prompts
 4. The program will automatically close on success and generate the .csv in the file location of the program

 **Please Note** - On Windows 10 and older versions of command line, multi-line paste does not appear to work directly from the Github copy button.
 It does work with a drag and select copy paste.

+## Example of Accepted Inputs
+Use the following sample inputs as a test in the text-only version (v1.51) here (https://go.dev/play/p/FTMU7afwqd-) or with the latest version of the program.

 #### Sample Data